social-protocols/social-protocols.github.io/content/articles/deliberative-consensus-protocols/index.md

 -->

 A deliberative consensus protocol is like a blockchain consensus protocol, which induces users to give **honest** answers to questions of sufficiently uncontroversial facts (such as the state of the blockchain).
 But unlike a blockchain consensus protocol, which only works when there is no honest disagreement about the correct answer, a deliberative consensus protocol does not punish disagreement.
-Instead, it rewards **honest opinions**.
+Instead, it elicits **honest opinions**.
 It then uses a **deliberative process** to discover the most **informed and unbiased opinion** of the group.

-Although it is *like* a blockchain consensus protocol, a deliberative consensus protocol does *not* require a blockchain.
+Although it is *like* a blockchain consensus protocol, a deliberative consensus protocol does not require a blockchain.
 It is meant to be used anywhere an online group needs to make decisions: governance of open-source projects and DAOs, direct democracy, open fact-checking and peer review, moderating online forums, or improving social-media ranking algorithms to combat misinformation.

 <!--
 Instead of using cryptocurrency as a reward system, a deliberative consensus protocol can reward users with **attention**.
 This produces a game-theoretic equilibrium where the users with the most influence on the platform are those who consistently vote according to their honest opinions given the information that has been shared with them by other users.
 -->

-But a deliberative consensus protocol can facilitate not just more intelligent decisions, but also more intelligent **conversations**.

 ## Fair Decisions